-GPS units aren't dead!
-Our favorite models still do things your phone can't
+The Best GPS for Your Car | Digital Trends

 If you just want basic guidance with the most up-to-date mapping and traffic info, the DriveLuxe won’t waste a single megabit of data, but if you want advanced features, Garmin’s system is ready to pair with your smartphone at a moment’s notice.

-Our Garmin DriveLuxe 50 LMTHD review
+Read our full Garmin DriveLuxe 50 LMTHD review

-The best value GPS device
+The best GPS for globe-trotters

-Why should you buy this: The TomTom Go 50 S is a superb navigator at an affordable price.
+Why should you buy this: The TomTom Go 520 is a superb navigator at an affordable price.

-Who’s it for: Those who want intuitive navigation from a simple, easy-to-use device
+Who’s it for: Those who want intuitive navigation from a simple, easy-to-use device.

-Why we picked the TomTom Go 50 S:
+Why we picked the TomTom Go 520:

-It’s easy to get caught up in robust feature sets, but sometimes the essentials are all you need.
-For that, we recommend TomTom’s Go 50 S. It doesn’t feature the dash cams, Bluetooth calling, and driver assistance tech that some of our other entrants have, but with its smart mapping technology and low price, it’s an extremely good value.
+It’s easy to get caught up in robust feature sets, but sometimes the essentials are all you need — especially when on the road.
+For that, we recommend TomTom’s Go 520.
+It doesn’t feature the dash cams and driver-assistance tech that some of our other entrants have, but with its smart mapping technology and reasonable price tag, it’s difficult to ignore.

-There is one catch though.
-Unlike higher-priced competition, the GO 50 S doesn’t include an integrated traffic receiver, meaning it leverages your smartphone to update traffic conditions.
+There is one catch, however.
+Unlike the higher-priced competition, the Go 520 doesn’t include an integrated traffic receiver, meaning it leverages your smartphone to update traffic conditions.
 TomTom says the data drain is moderate, but if you live on the edge of your data plan and are concerned about overcharging, you may want to consider another product.

 How we test